natasha-ironhack/cedar-pine-client/README.md

 --do footer links    DONE
 --loading symbol     PARTIALLY DONE (make sure all pages have it)

+--make green outline for cedar and pine logo
 --show logout button
 --make instagram icon bigger
 --fix payment info in url